grahampullan/dbslice/README.md

 It reduces the plotting functionality to three basic plot types: bar, histogram, and scatter plots.

-It adds the functionality that allows the user to dynamically add or remove:
+It adds the functionality that allows the user to dynamically add or remove plotting rows and plots.
-• plots,

-• plotting rows

 The titles of individual plot rows can now be interactively changed.